-Except as described in this Notice, Priority Health may not use or disclose your protected health information without your written authorization.
-You may give us written authorization to use your protected health information or to disclose it to anyone for any purpose.
-If you give us written authorization, you may revoke it (take it back) at any time by notifying Priority Health's Compliance department in writing (see Contact information section).
+Priority Health may not use or disclose your PHI without your written authorization, except as described in this notice.
+You may give us written authorization to use your PHI or to disclose it to anyone for any purpose.
+If you give us written authorization, you may revoke it (take it back) at any time by notifying Priority Health's Compliance department in writing.
 If you revoke your authorization, we will no longer use or disclose your health information for the reasons covered by your authorization, but it will not affect any use or disclosure permitted by the authorization while it was in effect.
-We need your written authorization to use or disclose psychotherapy notes, except in limited circumstances such as when the disclosure is required by law.
-We also must obtain your written authorization to sell information about you to a third party or, in most circumstances, to use or disclose your protected health information to send you communications about products and services.
-We do not need your written authorization, however, to send you communications about health related products or services, as long as the products or services are associated with your coverage or are offered by us.
+We also must obtain your written authorization to sell information about you to a third party or, in most circumstances, to use or disclose your PHI to send you communications about products and services.
+We do not need your written authorization, however, to send you communications about treatment alternatives, treatment reminders, health related products or services, as long as the products or services are associated with your coverage or are offered by us.